 When the re-pour doesn’t blend with the original pour this can be because you have poured the wax at a different temperature to the first one.

-You need to re-pour the wax at the same temperature and whilst the candle is still warm and not fully hardened yet.
+You need to re-pour the wax at the same temperature and whilst the candle is still warm and not fully hardened.

-If they don’t still blend you can fix this by heating the wax with a hair dryer.
+However, if you’re still having issues with blending you can fix this by heating the wax with a hair dryer.

 Smoking Candle Flame

-There are a few things that can cause your flame to smoke these being a wick that is too large causing the wax to be too hot, or there is too much fragrance and dye mixed in the wax causing the combustion of the gases and chemicals to struggle.
+There are a few things that can cause your flame to produce smoke, for instance, a wick that is too large can cause the wax to become too hot, or perhaps there is too much fragrance and dye mixed in the wax causing the combustion of the gases and chemicals to struggle.

-If your candle is lit in a drafty area the smoking can be caused by non-combusted soot (carbon particles) this happens because the draft is cooling the gases before they are oxidised in to the atmosphere there for the gases are realised as a soot.
+If your candle is lit in a drafty area the smoking can be caused by non-combusted soot (carbon particles).
+This happens because the draft is cooling the gases before they are oxidised into the atmosphere, therefore the gases are realised as a soot.

-This is also why a wick smokes when blown out it is the release of all the non-combusted soot that has been rapidly cooled.
+Fun fact: this is also the reason why a wick smokes when it is blown out; it is the release of all the non-combusted soot that has been rapidly cooled.

 Wet Spots or Air Bubbles

-This is caused when the wax closest to the container is cooled to quickly and therefore shrinks and pulls away from the jar.
+This is caused when the wax closest to the container is cooled too quickly and therefore shrinks and pulls away from the jar.

-You can minimize the effects of this happening by warming the glass and cooling the candles at a warmer temperature.
-Pouring the wax at a hotter temperature may help along with pouring slowly and carefully.
-Tapping the mould and the container may also help to release the bubbles.
+You can minimise the effects by warming the glass and cooling the candles at a warmer room temperature.
+Pouring the wax at a hotter temperature may help as well as pouring it slowly and carefully.
+Tapping the mould and the container can also help to release the bubbles.